aimustaev/war/README.md

-# war
+# death
 Third virus project.
-Reuse War, and manage to have your binary modify its signature on runtime.
+Reuse death, and manage to have your binary modify its signature on runtime.

 Video: